Updated: Jun 26, 2021

 Steve realized that after years of hearing friends and family members suggest that he cut back on his drinking, he was finally ready to do so.
 But it was nearly impossible to muster the willpower.
 At the verge of suicide, a thought crept into his head telling him that he did not want to die.
 He is convinced now that it was the voice of God, though not the voice of God he had ever imagined.
 “I had always had this vision of God with a booming voice, but this was more like a gentle, loving voice telling me that I needed to live.
 I really felt it was the voice of love.
 It gave me a feeling of hope and purpose.”

 A lot changed for Steve after that.
 He and his former Buffalo Bills teammate, Corey Louchiey, founded First & Life, through which they offer personal coaching services and motivational speaking appearances.
 They also do a radio show together that mingles sports and inspiration.
-In the past few years, Steve has become a certified life coach with the Coaches Training Institute (CTI) and the International Coach Federation (ICF).
+Steve became a certified life coach with the Coaches Training Institute (CTI) and the International Coaching Federation (ICF).

 Most important to his current life, though, is the spiritual awakening that has allowed him to give up alcohol.
 “I wish I had an easy way to tell everyone who is suffering that this is what worked for me; I want to give them the recipe for success,” he says.
 “But I had to come to that point on my own, and other people do too.
 I had to go through my own trial and error, and now I have to keep constantly seeking and listening rather than thinking I know exactly what the answers are.
 God appears to me every day if I’m willing and able to receive God’s presence.”